Kingdom of Redonda: After Shiel's death

-After Shiel's death
+After Gawsworth's death

-Gawsworth had also apparently promised to make Max Juan Tonge Leggett, the first son of his friends Charles and Jean Leggett, his Redondan heir if they gave the child (born in the late 1950s) his royal name of Juan.
+After Gawsworth's death the title fragmented.
+He had apparently promised to make Max Juan Tonge Leggett, the first son of his friends Charles and Jean Leggett, his Redondan heir if they gave the child (born in the late 1950s) his royal name of Juan.

+The writer Dominic Behan (1928–89) claimed Gawsworth transferred the title to him in 1960.
+It is also said that Gawsworth handed on the throne to Aleph Kamal, whose peers include the novelist Edna O'Brien.
 Some researchers accept that Gawsworth bestowed the title on his friend the publican Arthur John Roberts in 1967, by "Irrevocable Covenant".
-Prior to this the late writer Dominic Behan (1928–89) also claimed Gawsworth transferred the title to him in 1960.
-It is also said that Gawsworth handed on the throne to one Aleph Kamal, whose peers include the novelist Edna O'Brien.

 Self-appointed monarchs of Redonda include/included Michael Lawler in 2010, Marvin Kitman and William Scott Home.
 Scott Home's claim to the title was, he says, based on ESP and reincarnation.

-Publisher, author and environmentalist Jon Wynne-Tyson, however, claims that Gawsworth, prior to dying in 1970, bestowed the kingship on him with the literary executorships, although the writer Iain Fletcher was the joint literary executor for Gawsworth.
+Publisher, author and environmentalist Jon Wynne-Tyson, however, claims that Gawsworth, prior to his death in 1970, bestowed the kingship upon him along with the literary executorships, although the writer Iain Fletcher was the joint literary executor for Gawsworth.
+Jon Wynne-Tyson ruled as King Juan II and visited Redonda in 1979, on an expedition organized by the philanthropist and Shielian publisher A. Reynolds Morse.